MoritzHanke/obsidian-webpage-export-separately/README.md

 - Option to export html and dependencies into one single file

 Fork:
 - track changes in markdown documents and export them separately into html
+- get notification on startup if some modified documents aren't exported

 ## Using the Plugin
 Check out the new docs for details on using the plugin: